jinxdash/prettier-plugin-rust/extension/README.md

 _The massively popular [Prettier](https://prettier.io/) code formatter, now with [Rust](https://www.rust-lang.org/) support!_

 ### A _formatter_ -- not a linter!

-Prettier Rust doesn't panic on missing semicolons, _in fact it AUTO-COMPLETES them!_
+Prettier Rust doesn't panic on missing semicolons, _in fact it auto-completes them!_

 Thanks to the specially built [`jinx-rust`](https://www.github.com/jinxdash/jinx-rust/) parser, Prettier is completely independent from Rust's strict validation process.
 As such, it is able to format rust just like it formats typescript!